Salicorne/Salicorne/README.md

 <h1 align="center">Hi 👋, I'm Salicorne</h1>

 I am DevOps engineer who gratuated from [INSA Rennes](https://www.insa-rennes.fr/) in 2019.
 My work involves (among other tasks) writing a lot of backend code, which is great !
 But one thing I like to do with computers is to create visual results, which is hard to achieve in backend...
 So I use this GitHub repo to host personal projects and public stuff, unrelated to my professional work but still worth sharing.
+You can see some (few) demos live at [salicorne.github.io](https://salicorne.github.io/).
 Please reach out if you want to chat !

 ## My current tech stack: